serge-rgb/milton/README.md

 - Wacom support

     Milton currently supports Wacom on Windows Mac and Linux.
 The Mac version supports any tablet device.
+General tablet support on Windows is WIP.

 - Software rendered.

     Milton features a software rasterizer by design, for reliability and flexibility.

-- Light-weight

 - Multi-platform

-    Windows, Linux, OSX (Linux and OSX versions are In-Progress)
+    Windows only at the moment.
+Linux and OSX coming in the near future.

 - Open Source